System Design

 Configuration

-All user-configurable data lives in JSON files:
+All user-configurable data lives in JSON files (embedded at build time):

 • chat/prompts.json - System prompts for LLM